Background

 Gen Kaul (Nehru’s cousin) who was on leave from September during the crisis, reached Dhola post to take charge.
 Kaul immediately claimed of medical pulmonary trouble and withdrew to Tezpur (Assam) on 17 October, and then Delhi.
 He did not go to a hospital, but went home!

-Gen Dalvi makes his last of various numerous requests to re-group troops on 19 October.
+Gen Dalvi made his last of various numerous requests to re-group troops on 19 October.
 When ignored, he resigned as a last resort.

 The actual war starts on 20 October 1962

-On 20 October 1962, the war started as China attacked Indian troops at Dhola and other posts at Arunachal Pradesh and Ladakh.
+On 20 October 1962, the war started as China attacked Indian troops on 2 fronts at Arunachal Pradesh and Ladakh.
 China issued a false statement that India had launched a full scale attack.

 In Ladakh, the Chinese faced fierce resistance at Daulat Beg Oldi, near the entrance to the Karakoram Pass; secondly, south of Pangong Lake at Chushul; and thirdly at the head of the supply road down to Leh.
 Major Dhan Singh Thapa and his small team of about 30 men of the 1st battalion of the 8th Gorkha Rifles Regiment were at Pangong Lake.
 On 20 October 1962, they were surrounded from 3 sides by about 600 Chinese soldiers.
 The devious Chinese made an announcement that the Nepalis should not take India’s side, but the Gorkhas offered fierce resistance.
 After all, blood is thicker than water.
 The Gorkhas withstood 3 rounds of fierce Chinese attacks.
 The Chinese had to call in tanks to finally overcome this post.
 Major Dhan Singh was later honoured with India’s highest gallantry award, the Param Veer Chakra.